-[Investigation] Ukraine journalist-murder case goes international
+[Investigation] Ukraine's journalist murder case goes international

 Sheremet was one of the best-known journalists in Belarus, Russia, and Ukraine when his life was ended by a car-bomb in Kiev city-centre on the morning of Wednesday 20 July 2016.

-And his assassination had a chilling effect on free press in Ukraine, which persists to this day, according to Anna Babinets, a Ukrainian journalist who helped make a documentary film on the case, called 'Killing Pavel'.
+And his assassination had a chilling effect on free press in Ukraine, which lasts to this day, according to Anna Babinets, a Ukrainian journalist who helped make a documentary film on the case, called 'Killing Pavel'.

 It prompted Ukrainska Pravda, a prominent Ukrainian newspaper with which Sheremet had worked, to close its investigative department, Babinets said.

 "We [Ukrainian journalists] don't feel very comfortable.
-It was a murder in the heart of downtown Kiev and if someone did it to create fear among journalists and a sense of danger, then, to some extent, it worked," Babinets told EUobserver from Ukraine.
+It was a murder in the heart of downtown Kiev and if someone did it to create fear among journalists and a sense of danger, then, to some extent, it worked," Babinets told EUobserver.

 Ukraine, last year, put on trial two women and a man, who are veterans from its war with Russia in eastern Ukraine, for the crime.